-Michael Silvio, CPA, is a Tax Director at Hall & Company.
-He has more than 25 years of experience in public accounting and tax and has served a variety of public and private businesses in the manufacturing, distribution, pharmaceutical and biotechnology sectors.
-He can be reached at firstname.lastname@example.org.
-For more information, please visit www.hallcpas.com.
+Michael Silvio, CPA is the Tax Director of Hall & Company CPAs.
+He has 30 years of experience in public accounting and tax planning, and he has served a variety of businesses in the commercial and residential real estate industries.
+For more information, visit www.hallcpas.com.

 Please log in again.
 The login page will open in a new tab.
 After logging in you can close it and return to this page.